Ovidiu Hoban

-Ovidiu Ștefan Hoban (born 27 December 1982) is a Romanian professional football manager and former player, who played as a defensive midfielder, currently assistant coach at Liga I club CFR Cluj.
+Ovidiu Ștefan Hoban (born 27 December 1982) is a Romanian professional football manager and former player, who played as a defensive midfielder, currently head coach at CFR Cluj U17.

 International career

 Hoban made his international debut against Trinidad & Tobago, playing the second half of a friendly game on 4 June 2013.
 He scored his first international goal during the UEFA Euro 2016 qualifying against Finland in an eventual 1–1 draw.
 He was selected in the 23-man squad for UEFA Euro 2016 and started in Romania's opening match against France before being used as a substitute in their following game against Switzerland.
 He started in their final match against Albania which they lost 1-0 and were eliminated from the tournament.